open-ephys/gui-docs/source/User-Manual/Plugins/Acquisition-Board.rst

 Memory Monitor
 ###############

-..  note:: This pertains only to hardware Gen2/Gen3 with firmware 1.5.1+
+..  note:: This pertains only to Acquisition Board Gen 2 and Gen 3 with firmware 1.5.1+

 .. image:: ../../_static/images/plugins/acquisitionboard/acquisitionboard-04.png
   :alt: Updated editor with a memory usage monitor on the left